 On the policy front, the CSRD is closely linked to the EU Green Taxonomy, a classification system that establishes a list of environmentally sustainable economic activities.
 Companies within the scope of the CSRD will also have to comply with the taxonomy.
 Reporting on both regulations will be in companies’ annual sustainability reports.

 The CSRD’s timeline

-The CSRD became law on 5 January 2023.
-The detailed reporting standards will be finalised in June 2023, while specific requirements for some sectors—along with non-EU company guidelines—will come out in 2024.
+The CSRD became law on 5 January 2023 and the EU Commission released the final ESRS on 31 July 2023.
+Specific requirements for some sectors—along with non-EU company guidelines—will come out in 2024.

 CSRD reporting requirements will be phased in for different groups of firms over the coming years.
 Firms currently reporting under the NFRD will need to make their first CSRD disclosures in their 2025 management report, using 2024 data.
 For other public companies that are not SMEs or micro-cap, their first CSRD reporting will be in their 2026 management report, using 2025 data.
 That deadline will also apply to large private companies caught by the regulation.

 For listed SMEs, reporting begins in their 2027 management report, using 2026 data.
 The new parent-company level reporting requirements for qualifying non-EU firms will form part of 2029 reporting, using 2028 data.